 The teacher model, however, produces richer outputs.
 Its final layer (before the softmax activation) produces logits, zt.
 Applying the standard softmax function to these logits gives probability scores pt for each class.
 These probabilities often contain valuable information.
 For instance, the teacher might assign a high probability to the correct class 'dog', but also assign small, non-zero probabilities to related classes like 'cat' or 'wolf'.
 This distribution reflects the teacher's understanding of class similarities.

-, T. The standard softmax corresponds to T=1.
+Knowledge distillation uses this by using a modified softmax function with a parameter called temperature, T. The standard softmax corresponds to T=1.
 When T>1, the probability distribution becomes 'softer', meaning the probabilities are less peaked, and smaller logits get higher probabilities than they would with T=1.
-This encourages the student to learn the nuanced relationships between classes captured by the teacher.
+This encourages the student to learn the relationships between classes captured by the teacher.

 The soft target probability qi for class i is calculated using the teacher's logits zt,i and temperature T: